robertlisaru/ninety-nine-elm-problems/README.md

 - [ ] allow input of a custom list to run the problems on
 - [ ] nicer ui
 - [ ] setup dev server
+- [ ] refactor into proper unit tests

 ## About Elm
 [Elm](https://elm-lang.org/) is a purely functional programming language and a frontend web framework.
 If you are not used to functional programming, it will be challenging at first.
 But once you learn and use it for a while, it becomes a pleasure to write code.